abstracter-io/atomic-release/docs/github-http-command.md

 # GithubHttpCommand

-An abstract class with a method to expand github URLs and perform HTTP requests using the fetch API.
+An abstract class with a method to expand GitHub URLs and perform HTTP requests using the fetch API.

 ### Config